 Components of On-Site Monitoring Visits

-Each monitoring visit consists of an entrance interview with key program staff, an observation of program operations, a review of a documentation binder that provides evidence of compliance with grant requirements, and an exit interview.
+Each monitoring visit consists of an entrance interview with key program staff, an observation of program operations, a review of documentation that provides evidence of compliance with grant requirements, and an exit interview.

-Additional Guidance for On-Site Monitoring Visits
+Guidance for On-Site Monitoring Visits

 DPI has developed two additional guidance documents that are meant to support grantees as they prepare for an on-site monitoring visit.
 They include: